 My psychologist wants to wean me off of my anxiety medications.
 Fine, super, go ahead.
 I can do this.
 (I lie to myself.)
 During our 10 minute session, she asked me who my pain doctor was, and she said that I should also get off of my pain medicine.
 She didn’t ask one question about what pain(s) I deal with regularly, no inquiry of how lupus and fibromyalgia effect me.
-I haven’t been seeing her for very long, so the answers to these questions have not been established.
+I haven’t been seeing this doctor for very long, so the answers to these questions have not been established.
 She simply declared that I no longer needed medications.
 Then she floored me as she brazenly stated, “It’s not like you have cancer, or terminal cancer.”
 I picked my jaw up off the floor and told her to go to _#!*%, and I charged out of her office.
 (Only in my mind, sadly.)
 My unfortunate reality froze me and I stared at her, dumbfounded, silent.

 Did I hear what I think I heard?
 Yep.
 Does she not realize what chronic illnesses I have?
 Can a doctor (psychologist) be so ignorant?
 Why did I say nothing?
 Not even a peep.
 I have several, beautifully prepared, eloquent speeches for this exact situation.
 I’ve rehearsed for this moment, to educate folks about the challenges of living with lupus and fibromyalgia.
 Yet I sat there tacit and statuesque, afraid to breathe too hard.
 I’m a coward.
 Doesn’t she remember when I shared with her that I recently had a panic attack while getting a massage?
 Who does that?
 Of all places on a massage table?
 I mean, really now!
 If that isn’t proof of my anxiety problem, then nothing will convince my doctor.
 I want to tell her where to shove her prescription pad.